msskzx/problem-solvn/qa/data_mining/clustering.md

 ## why for all x_n sum(r_nk) = 1 and for all C_k sum(r_nk) > 0

-first ensures the membership of point in all clusters sum to 1 to eliminate that the point is clustered. second ensures that each cluster has some points
+first ensures the membership of point in all clusters sum to 1 to eliminate that the point is not clustered. second ensures that each cluster has some points

 ## Gaussian Mixture Models Advantages